Updated: Feb 9

 A lot of people look for a substitute for the real thing because they feel sometimes the real thing costs too much (or it is too hard to go after).
-In the example above, having INTERNAL PEACE is the real thing, gaining that peace through a form of drug is the band-aid (not the real thing).
+In the example above, having INTERNAL PEACE is the real thing, gaining that peace through some form of drugs is the band-aid (not the real thing).

 Remember the real thing is the final solution to what you need and the substitute is the band-aid.
 One helps you to heal and the other thing just covers up the wound.

 As a Christian pastor, I believe that there is NO substitute for having Jesus Christ in our lives...

 The Word of God can teach us and help us to move past these harmful addictions in our lives!

 The 'Word of God' and support groups are great in helping us to overcome the harmful addictions in our lives.
 A lot of the support groups that were founded a long time ago, were actually based on the 'Word of God'.
 The reason for this was, the creators of the support groups knew that you needed to fix the broken spirit and soul to truly be healed of something.
 Their findings were that most people could conquer their harmful addictions momentarily through willpower.
 They also recognized, without true internal healing, a lot of people returned to their harmful addictions and they were worse off than before.

 3. Locate The True reason For Your Harmful Behavior!

 What is your harmful behavior buying you (what personal gain is it giving you, what is it satisfying in your life?)
 Is it pleasure, peace, power, anger, blame, unforgiveness, or escape from reality?